rabeshi/eaamo-website/content/cfppolicyandpractice/_index.md

 - [Research Track](https://eaamo.org/cfpresearch/)
 - [Policy and Practice Track](https://eaamo.org/cfppolicyandpractice)

-For all submissions in either track, topics of interest include but **are not limited to**:
+For all submissions in either track, methodologies, techniques, and approaches used can include but are not limited to:

-- market and mechanism design challenges in resource-constrained settings
-- redistributive mechanisms to improve access to opportunity
+* redistributive mechanisms and optimization to improve access to opportunity
+* mechanism design and optimization challenges in resource-constrained settings
+* improving diversity and equity in allocative or representational systems using algorithmic approaches
-- improving social service delivery and evaluation
+* algorithmic or inferential insights for improving social service delivery and evaluation
-- allocating health insurance funds and managing access to healthcare
+* ethical considerations when using interventions informed by algorithms or mechanism design in public sector settings
+* inference, uncertainty, and algorithms in allocation systems
+* audit studies of, and methods for, auditing inequities in societally important deployed systems
+* reliable, trustworthy, and valid inference in societally consequential domains
+* empirical studies of these above topics
+* critical analysis (survey and position papers and other research papers)

+These submissions can be on topics including, but not limited to:

-- equitable provision of healthcare across communities
+* equitable provision of healthcare across communities
+* health inequality, its social determinants, and micro- and macroeconomic consequences
+* improving the provision of services in public, community, and global health
+* inequality and COVID response
-- economic inequality and intergenerational mobility
+* economic inequality and intergenerational mobility
-- mitigating unequal economic outcomes in on- and off-line labor markets
+* mitigating unequal economic outcomes in on- and off-line labor markets
-- detecting existence or causes of exploitative market behavior in labor markets
+* detecting existence or causes of exploitative market behavior in labor markets
-- improving diversity and equity using algorithmic approaches
+* improving diversity and equity using algorithmic approaches
-- market regulations for data and privacy
+* market regulations for data and privacy
-- evaluating the impacts of teachers, schools, or education policy
+* evaluating the impacts of teachers, schools, or education policy
-- improving allocation of educational resources
+* improving allocation of educational resources
+* inequality in educational achievement and its determinants
-- measuring and evaluating progress to achieve sustainable development goals
+* measuring and evaluating progress to achieve sustainable development goals
-- reducing inefficiencies in smallholder farms and under-resourced supply chains
+* reducing inefficiencies in smallholder farms and under-resourced supply chains
+* applied machine learning (NLP, vision) specialized to low-resource situations and other challenges
-- algorithmic proposals to encourage civic participation
+* algorithmic proposals to encourage civic participation
+* methods for participatory approaches to inference
-- evaluating fairness in electoral representation
+* evaluating fairness in electoral representation
+* informing policy design for climate change
-- informing climate change and policy design
+* economic consequences of climate change and policy considerations
-- designing equitable transportation systems
+* designing equitable transportation systems
-- tackling infrastructural challenges impacting marginalized communities
+* tackling infrastructural challenges impacting marginalized communities

-- ethical considerations when using interventions informed by algorithm and mechanism design in public sector settings
+Our list of topics is broad in order to illustrate how a wide variety of perspectives and disciplinary approaches can triangulate progress on focus areas of shared interest.

 ## Policy and Practice Track